JadenDanyliw/RCode/README.md

 Where beta0 and beta1 are the estimated regression coefficients from the linear regression model x = beta0 + beta1 * log(g) + epsilon.
 These values are reported to three significant digits.

 An example use of this function is as follows, using the provided data analyzed in "Calibration Procedure for Snow Gauges".

-In this example, the experiment results are in the form of a .csv file in the same directory as the R file, however an .xlsx or .txt file can be used, among others provided the data meets the specifications above.
+> install.packages("readxl")

+> library("readxl")

-> table = read.csv("polyethylene_experiment.csv")
+> table = read_excel("calibrationrun.xlsx")

 > density.gain.model(table)